JuliaDynamics/DrWatson.jl/docs/src/project.md

 ```

 ## Reproducibility
-This project setup approach that DrWatson suggests has a very big side-benefit: it is fully reproducible firstly because it uses Julia's suggested project structure, secondly because the navigation only uses local directories and lastly because it is a Git repository.
+The project setup approach that DrWatson suggests is designed to work flawlessly with Julia standards, to be easy to share and to be fully reproducible.
+There are three reasons that **true** reproducibility is possible:
+1. The project's used packages are embedded in the project because of `Project.toml`
+2. The navigation around the folders of the project uses local directories.
+3. The project is a Git repository, which means that it has a detailed (and re-traceable) history of all changes and additions.

 If you send your entire project folder to a colleague, they only need to do:
 ```julia